WebOrigami/docs/content/language/templates.md

 The `teamList.ori` file defines an outer template that includes an `<ul>` tag.
 Inside that, a substitution calling `map` appears, which maps the array of people in `teamData.yaml` to a set of HTML fragments using a nested template with an `<li>` tag.

-### How maps work
+### How the `map` function works

-Origami templates don't treat such maps specially.
-Rather, the `map` function is returning a tree of HTML fragments that are concatenated into the text output.
+Origami templates don't treat transformed trees specially.
+Rather, the `map` function returns a map-based tree of HTML fragments that are concatenated into the text output.

 In the above example, the `map` function maps an array of people to HTML fragments.
 The transformation can be visualized like this: